Gnathorhizidae

 The Gnathorhizidae are an extinct family of lungfish that lived from the late Carboniferous until the middle Triassic.
 Gnathorhizid fossils have been found in North America, Madagascar, Australia, and possibly Eastern Europe and South Africa.
 They are characterized by high-ridged toothplates that form cutting blades and a reduction in cranial bones.

 Taxonomy

-Phylogenetic evidence supports Gnathorhizidae being the sister group to the extant family Lepidosirenidae, which still lives in South America and Africa.
-The clade containing Gnathorhizidae and Lepidosirenidae is the crown group of the suborder Ceratodontoidei, which also contains the extant family Neoceratodontidae and many other extinct families.
+Previously, based on morphological evidence, it was assumed that Gnathorhizidae was the sister group to the extant families Lepidosirenidae and Protopteridae, which still live in South America and Africa.
+However, phylogenetic evidence indicates that Gnathorhizidae is a basal group of freshwater lungfish with no close extant relatives, and African and South American lungfish are most closely related to Australian lungfish in Neoceratodontidae.